 Item Vote Required Broker Discretionary Voting Allowed Proposal 1.
 Election of Directors Plurality of votes cast No Proposal 2.
-Ratification of the appointment of Deloitte & Majority of shares present in person or represented by proxy Yes Touche LLP as our independent registered public accounting and entitled to vote firm for the fiscal year ending December 27, 2015
+Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017 Majority of shares present in person or represented by proxy and entitled to vote Yes